appgardenstudios/hyaline/cli/README.md

-HYALINE_ANTHROPIC_KEY= #The Anthropic API key HYALINE_OPENAI_KEY= #The OpenAI API key HYALINE_GITHUB_PAT= #A GitHub Personal Access Token that has read access to github.com/appgardenstudios/hyaline-example HYALINE_SSH_PEM= #A SSH key that has pull access to github.com/appgardenstudios/hyaline-example.
+HYALINE_ANTHROPIC_KEY= #The Anthropic API key HYALINE_OPENAI_KEY= #The OpenAI API key HYALINE_GITHUB_PAT= #A GitHub Personal Access Token that has read access to github.com/appgardenstudios/hyaline-example _HYALINE_TEST_GITHUB_TOKEN= #A GitHub Personal Access Token that has Action read/write access to github.com/appgardenstudios/hyaline-example
+HYALINE_SSH_PEM= #A SSH key that has pull access to github.com/appgardenstudios/hyaline-example.
 Note that this will need to be ""'d and newlines replaced with \n
 HYALINE_SSH_PASSWORD= #A password for the PEM above (blank if PEM is not password protected)
 ```